Netflix February 2020 new releases – TV and film this month

 Sunday 9th February

-Peter Rabbit 2017 film adaptation of Beatrix Potter’s beloved children’s books starring James Corden as the titular bunny
+Peter Rabbit 2017 film adaptation of Beatrix Potter’s beloved children’s books starring James Corden as the titular bunny.
+Watch on Netflix

 Wednesday 12th February